 DirectoryIndex default.html #AddType application/x-httpd-php5 php

-Broken lines and lines that start with php_flags are the most common mistakes.
 If you cannot determine which line is the problem, then comment out every line.
-For additional information regarding php_flags, please review the following article: What is php.ini?

 Too many processes may be causing the 500 error in the server queue.

 With SSH (shell) access, you can view the processes running on your account.
-Simply type this command:
+Type this command: